-In order to assist bidders in complying with Rule 15c2-12, the Authority and the Commonwealth will undertake to provide certain annual financial information and operating data and notices of the occurrence of certain events, if material.
-A description of such undertakings is set forth in the Preliminary Official Statement and will also be set forth in the final Official Statement.
+In order to assist bidders in complying with Rule 15c2-12(b)(5), the Commonwealth will undertake, pursuant to a Continuing Disclosure Agreement, to provide certain annual financial information and operating data and notices of the occurrence of certain events, if material.
+A description of the undertakings is set forth in the Preliminary Official Statement and also will be set forth in the Final Official Statement.